michaelbZA/my-website/content/posts/python-series/0-python-learning-path.md

 ### 5. Functions, Modules & File I/O
 - Defining and calling functions (def, return, positional vs. keyword args)
 - Variable scope and namespaces
-- Organizing code into modules and packages
+- Organising code into modules and packages
 - Exploring the Standard Library (math, random, datetime, os, sys)
 - Reading from/writing to text files with open() and the with statement